AP source: Florida fires 2 assistants after defensive fiasco

 GAINESVILLE, Fla.
-(AP) — A person familiar with the situation says Florida coach Dan Mullen has fired two defensive assistants in the wake of the unit’s worst season in more than a hundred years.
+(AP) — Florida coach Dan Mullen wasted little time identifying problem areas following his team’s worst defensive season in more than a hundred years.

-Mullen parted ways with secondary coaches Ron English and Torrian Gray, the person said Friday.
-The person spoke to The Associated Press on the condition of anonymity because the moves hadn’t been made public.
+Mullen fired secondary coaches Ron English and Torrian Gray, according to a person familiar with the situation.
+The person spoke to The Associated Press on the condition of anonymity Friday because the moves hadn’t been made public.
 247Sports first reported the firings.

 The 10th-ranked Gators (8-4) allowed 30.8 points a game in 2020, their most since giving up 41.2 over six games in 1917, and the secondary was a significant part of the problem.